GarhomLee/LeetCode/README.md

 1477.
 Find Two Non-overlapping Sub-arrays Each With Target Sum 1493.
 Longest Subarray of 1's After Deleting One Element 1498.
-Number of Subsequences That Satisfy the Given Sum Condition
+Number of Subsequences That Satisfy the Given Sum Condition 1574.
+Shortest Subarray to be Removed to Make Array Sorted

 ### Greedy
 68. Text Justification